lkshrk/directus-extension-reply-to-mail/README.md

 # directus extension: replyTo mail

-Custom operation to send emails.
-It uses the Directus Nodemailer service and provides a replyTo option.
+Custom operation to send emails with reply-to field set.
+It uses the Directus Nodemailer service and extends it with a replyTo option.

 ## Usage